vstartse/DevSecOpsBIU11/k8s-tutorials.md

 #### Using Service

 As you are already know, k8s [Service](https://kubernetes.io/docs/concepts/services-networking/service/) is an abstract way to expose an application running on a set of Pods as a network service.
-Although each Pod has a unique IP address, those IPs are not exposed outside the cluster without a Service Services can be exposed in different ways by specifying a `type` in the ServiceSpec.
+Although each Pod has a unique IP address, those IPs are not exposed outside the cluster without a Service.

+Services can be exposed in different ways by specifying a `type` in the ServiceSpec.
 We will review two types:

 - `ClusterIP` (default) - Exposes the Service on an internal IP in the cluster.
 This type makes the Service only reachable from within the cluster.